vmware/photon/content/en/docs/administration-guide/photon-rpm-ostree/package-oriented-server-operations/_index.md

 skip_if_unavailable=True
 ```

-In this case, `rpm-ostree` is instructed to download its packages in RPM format from the VMware Photon Packgaes URL, which is the location of an online RPMS repo maintained by the VMware Photon OS team.
+In this case, `rpm-ostree` is instructed to download its packages in RPM format from the VMware Photon Packages URL, which is the location of an online RPMS repo maintained by the VMware Photon OS team.
 To ensure those packages can be validated as being genuine and signed by VMware, the signature is checked against the official VMware public key.

 So what's in an RPMS repository?
 If we point the browser to [packages.vmware.com/photon/photon_publish_rpms/](https://packages.vmware.com/photon/photon_publish_rpms/), we can see there are three top directories:
 * noarch - where all packages that don't depend on the architecture reside.
 Those may contain scripts, platform neutral source files, configuration.